 overflowhas a value other than

-A block formatting context contains everything inside of the element creating it that is not also inside a descendant element that creates a new block formatting context.
+A block formatting context contains everything inside of the element creating it.

 Block formatting contexts are important for the positioning (see